 Husky uses a GHG management framework to guide the process of integrating climate change into its business strategy.
-Regulatory compliance is one of the key drivers in this process.
-Due to the cyclical nature of reporting, there is an opportunity for annual evaluation of reported emissions and forecasts at both the facility and corporate levels.
 Elements of the GHG management framework that inform corporate business strategy include:

 a.
-GHG Inventory and Quantification - Internal processes have been developed to collect and validate data for each Company facility.
+GHG Inventory and Quantification - Internal processes have been developed to collect and validate data for each Company business unit.
 Calculation methodologies follow federal, provincial and/or state guidelines for quantifying and reporting emissions using Husky's Environmental Performance Reporting System (EPRS).
 The Corporate Responsibility business unit ("Corporate Responsibility") communicates information requests and calculation results to business units annually.

 b.
 GHG Reporting and Verification - Facilities with regulatory reporting and compliance obligations require more detailed communications plans.
 Corporate Responsibility, along with third-party verifiers as required, develop schedules for meetings, site visits and data validation requests.
 Results of third-party verification exercises are shared with the facilities to ensure continued awareness of data quality and to streamline reporting processes.
-Facility managers approve GHG reports prior to submitting to regulatory agencies.
+Internal Audits are used to ensure completeness and accuracy of the GHG estimation and reporting systems.
+Facility managers approve GHG reports prior to their submission to regulatory agencies.

 c.
 Emissions Reduction Strategy - Facilities with established emission reduction targets are evaluated in conjunction with annual reporting.
-Opportunities for reductions at the facility level are proposed and evaluated for feasibility.
-Any efficiency projects implemented during the previous year will be evaluated for effectiveness.
+Opportunities for reductions are proposed and evaluated for feasibility.
+Any efficiency projects implemented during the previous year are evaluated for effectiveness.
 Emission forecasts based on projected production provide economic support that may be used to influence future facility design specifications or justify funding for projects to reduce emissions.

 d.
-Regulatory Policy System - Corporate Responsibility is actively involved in organizations such as the Canadian Association of Petroleum Producers (CAPP), IPIECA and Petroleum Technology Alliance of Canada (PTAC) to collaborate with industry peers to address issues of climate change.
+Regulatory Policy System - Corporate Responsibility is actively involved in organizations such as the Canadian Association of Petroleum Producers (CAPP), Canadian Fuels Association (CFA), Plains CO2 Reduction (PCOR) Partnership, International Emissions Trading Association (IETA), IPIECA and Petroleum Technology Alliance of Canada (PTAC) to collaborate with industry peers to address issues related to climate change.
 Issues affecting Husky's business units are communicated through appropriate means.